JonMirzoDev/realworld-react-nest-fullstack/README.md

 > npm install
 > npm start
 >
-> Additional instructions can be provided here for both the frontend and later for the backend once the Gin implementation is complete.
+> Additional instructions can be provided here for both the frontend and later for the backend once the Nest.js implementation is complete.